IoannisGarbis/ScoreCaddie/README.md

 # ScoreCaddie

-The goal of ScoreCaddie is to provide simple tools for analyzing golf performance data such as scores, driving accuracy, greens in regulation, putting, and your handicap index!
+ScoreCaddie is made to give you simple to use tools for looking at golf performance data.
+It lets people figure out important statistics like driving accuracy, greens in regulation, scoring averages, and putting performance.
+The package also has features that let you keep track of score trends over several rounds and figure out a simplified handicap index.
+All of the functions are easy to use and accept numeric vectors, which makes it easy for golfers to check their progress and make improvements.

 ## Functions